-Dennis O. Flynn, Economics, presented an invited lecture - "Globalization's 16th century birth date: interdisciplinary essentialism," at the City University of New York, Lehman College, 8 November 2011.
+Dennis O. Flynn, presented an invited lecture - "Globalization's 16th century birth date: interdisciplinary essentialism," at the City University of New York, Lehman College, 8 November 2011.
 The visit was sponsored by the Lehman College Art Gallery and Department of Political Science.

 Essays to Be Published